-Total Assets as at 31 December 2014 stood at €691.5 million (2013: €609.8 million), while Equity Attributable to the Shareholders of the Bank increased by a further 4.4% to €82.8 million.
-Net Asset Value (NAV) per share stood at €1.99 (2013: €2.00).
-Group Earnings per Share (EPS) decreased by 1.7 cent to 8.1 cent.
-Return on Assets (ROA) was down from 0.7% to 0.6% while Post tax Return on Equity (ROE) was 4.1% (2013: 5.2%).
+Total assets as at 31 December 2015 stood at €777.54 million (2014: €691.53 million), while Equity Attributable to the Shareholders of the Bank increased by a further 8.0% to €89.40 million.
+Net Asset Value (NAV) per share stood at €2.03 (2014: €1.99).
+Group Earnings per Share (EPS) increased by 2.3 cent to 10.0 cent.
+Return on Assets (ROA) remained stable at 0.6% while post tax Return on Equity (ROE) was 5.1% (2014: 4.1%).

-The Bank had Common Equity Tier 1 Ratio of 15.9% on a CRD IV basis, which compared well to a minimum requirement of 4%, while Total Capital Ratio stood at 16.8%, considerably in excess of the minimum 8% requirement.
+The Bank's prudent approach resulted in a Common Equity Tier 1 (CET1) Ratio of 16.4% on a CRD IV basis, more than 3.6 times the minimum requirement of 4.5%, while Total Capital Ratio stood at 17.4%, more than twice the minimum 8% requirement.

-Banking Rule 09 (BR09) became effective on 31 December 2013.
-This Rule was intended to address the Country Specific Recommendations of the European Commission with respect to Malta, which called for increases in local banks' Coverage Ratios and provisioning.
-BR09 obliges the Bank to transfer part of its profits to a Reserve for General Banking Risks.
+Banking Rule BR/09 became effective on 31 December 2013.
+This Rule was intended to address the Country Specific Recommendations of the European Commission with regard to Malta, which called for increases in local banks' Coverage Ratios and provisioning.
+BR/09 obliges the Bank to transfer part of its profits to a Reserve for General Banking Risks.
 This appropriation is calculated as a percentage of credit facilities termed 'Non-Performing Exposures'.
-Under the three-year transitory rules, the Bank has set aside €1.0 million in 2013 which represents 40% of the currently required Reserve.
-In 2014 the second tranche of 30% amounting to €0.8 million will be transferred to the Reserve.
-The remaining €0.8 million will be set aside next year.
-As a consequence, dividend distributions will be adjusted accordingly.
+Under the three-year transitory rules, the Bank set aside €1 million in 2013 and another €0.8 million in 2014.
+The third and final tranche amounting to €0.8 million was transferred to the Reserve in 2015.
+As a consequence, dividend distributions were adjusted accordingly.

-Loan-to-Deposit Ratio at 55.5% continued to be within the prudent limits set and reviewed throughout the year.
-Eligible Liquid Assets, in terms of Banking Rule 05, stood at 71.2% of Short-Term Liabilities and thus well over the statutory minimum of 30%.
+Advances to Deposits Ratio stood at 47.0% reflecting the high level of liquidity of the Bank.
+Eligible Liquid Assets as defined by Banking Rule BR/05 stood at 76.3% of Short-Term Liabilities and thus well over the statutory minimum of 30%.